 You know the basics of how to turn on and how to turn off hyphenation in InDesign.
 There are several more options in the Hyphenation controls, but those are for a more advanced tutorial.
 Feel free to test them out on sample text with different fonts and sizes.

-If you're looking to get started with a magazine layout like this one, there are plenty of InDesign templates to choose from at Envato Elements.
+If you enjoyed our tutorial on how to remove hyphens in InDesign, you should definitely look at our other design tutorials.
+Get started with a magazine layout like this one—there are plenty of InDesign templates to choose from at Envato Elements.
 And check out other tutorials to help you improve your InDesign skills.
 Also, visit the Envato Tuts+ YouTube channel to watch useful videos like this one: